 - TL;DR: We propose a simple randomization technique for improving generalization in deep reinforcement learning across tasks with various unseen visual patterns.

-- Abstract: Deep reinforcement learning (RL) agents often fail to generalize to unseen environments (yet semantically similar to trained ones), particularly when they are trained on high-dimensional state spaces such as images.
+- Abstract: Deep reinforcement learning (RL) agents often fail to generalize to unseen environments (yet semantically similar to trained agents), particularly when they are trained on high-dimensional state spaces, such as images.
 In this paper, we propose a simple technique to improve a generalization ability of deep RL agents by introducing a randomized (convolutional) neural network that randomly perturbs input observations.
-It enables trained agents to adapt to new domains by learning robust features which are invariant across varied and randomized input observations.
-Furthermore, we propose an inference method based on Monte Carlo approximation to reduce the variance induced by this randomization.
-We demonstrate the superiority of our method across 2D CoinRun, 3D DeepMind Lab exploration, and 3D robotics control tasks: it significantly outperforms various regularization and data augmentation methods for the same purpose.
+It enables trained agents to adapt to new domains by learning robust features invariant across varied and randomized environments.
+Furthermore, we consider an inference method based on the Monte Carlo approximation to reduce the variance induced by this randomization.
+We demonstrate the superiority of our method across 2D CoinRun, 3D DeepMind Lab exploration and 3D robotics control tasks: it significantly outperforms various regularization and data augmentation methods for the same purpose.

 - Original Pdf: pdf